 If you’re at least 62 years old, you may qualify for a reverse mortgage.
 Like a cash-out refinance, a reverse mortgage allows a homeowner to tap the equity in their home to cover expenses or meet income needs in retirement.
 Unlike a cash-out refinance, though, you can receive the cash in monthly installments, a line of credit or a lump sum payment.

 A reverse mortgage loan only needs to be repaid if you pass away or if your home is no longer your primary residence.
 If you die after taking out a reverse mortgage, your heirs will either need to sell the property or use other funds to repay the loan and maintain ownership of the home.

 The massive gains the housing market has made in the last year have homeowners sitting on $22.7 trillion in home equity, according to a report from Unison.
 If you’re approaching retirement or have already retired, tapping the equity in your home can be a viable way to supplement your retirement income.
-Downsizing, cash out refinances and reverse mortgages are all ways to convert home equity into cash for retirement.
+Downsizing, cash-out refinances and reverse mortgages are all potential ways for you to convert home equity into cash for retirement.

 Retirement Planning Tips

 - Retirement is tough, especially if you’re trying to figure it out on your own.
 Financial advisors can help you create a plan and measure your ability to succeed to that plan so that you have what you need in retirement.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.